 Policies which cover learner drivers but which expire once the test is passed.

 These policies can be an ideal way for a learner driver to get some practice in.
 They allow the learner to either insure their own car, or cover themselves whilst driving a car owned by friends or family.

-The downside is that, if you pass you test within 10 or 12 months of taking up a policy, you are unlikely to be able to claim any no claims bonus, but the upside is that premiums tend to be far cheaper.
+The downside is that, if you pass your test within 10 or 12 months of taking up a policy, you are unlikely to be able to claim any no claims bonus, but the upside is that premiums tend to be far cheaper.

 Do read all the conditions carefully - age of car, age and experience of driver (this policy may not be suitable for someone who has been learning for a number of years), type and value of car may all prohibit you from having a policy.

-We find, however, that many love this way of letting learner drivers get some practice in without the expense of a standard learner drivers policy.
+We find, however, that many love this way of letting learner drivers get some practice in without the expense of a standard learner driver policy.